-The SAU may suspend all access to data or use of SAU technology resources pending an investigation.
-Violations may result in temporary, long-term or permanent suspension of user privileges.
+The SAU may suspend all access to data or use of SAU The SAU may limit access to SAU technology resources pending an investigation.
+Violations may result in disciplinary action or termination, technology resources pending an investigation.
+Violations may result in temporary, long term or permanent suspension of user privileges.
 The SAU will cooperate with law enforcement in investigating any unlawful actions.
 The Superintendent or designee has the authority to sign any criminal complaint on behalf of the SAU.